PRSDWUM/CSREN/README.md

-# CSRAN
+# CSREN
-Enhancing Cross-Modal Semantic Relations with Graph Attention Network for Image-Text Retrieval
+Cross-Modal Semantic Relations Enhancement With Graph Attention Network for Image-Text Matching
 # Introduction
-This is the source code of Cross-modal Semantic Relations Attention Network(CSRAN), an approch for Image-Text Retrieval.
+This is the source code of Cross-Modal Semantic Relations Enhancement With Graph Attention Network for Image-Text Matching(CSREN), a novel approch for Image-Text matching.
 It is built on top of the SCAN ([Stacked cross attention for image-text matching by Kuang-Huei Lee](https://github.com/kuanghuei/SCAN)) in PyTorch.
 # Requirements and Installation
 We recommended the following dependencies:
 <br>* Python 3.8